aarondill/never-throw/README.md

 - BaseReturn - The return value, without 'err' or 'success' properties
 - Err - The object return when an error is thrown
 - Success - The object returned when no error is thrown
-- AwaitedSuccess - Success returned from `noThrowAsync`, equivalent to Success
+- AwaitedSuccess - Success returned from `neverThrowAsync`, equivalent to Success
-- AwaitedErr - Error returned from `noThrowAsync`, equivalent to Err
+- AwaitedErr - Error returned from `neverThrowAsync`, equivalent to Err

 ### note: